matej-outly/ric/ric_user/README.md

 - User doesn't belong to any person
 - Person with single user, user has max one person associated (model 1) - this model enforces that user belongs to one role.
-- Person with single user, user has multiple people associated (model 2) - this enforces that user has and belongs to many roles.
+- Person with single user, user has multiple people associated (model 2) - this enforces that user has and belongs to many roles but only one role is associated with one person.
+Roles and people are mapped together through the similarity of the role "ref" and people's class name (i.e. role "student" mapped to "Student" model).
 - Person with multiple users, user has max one person associated (model 3) - this model enforces that user belongs to one role.
+Roles and people are mapped together through the similarity of the role "ref" and people's class name (i.e. role "student" mapped to "Student" model).
 - Person with multiple users, user has multiple people associated (model 4).

 ## People selectors